 The most accessible everyday space to a child – as long as it’s safe – is the one right outside their front door.
 A 2007 poll found that 71% of adults played out on their street every day compared to only 21% of children today (Playday).

 Play is the easiest and most natural way for children to get the exercise they need to be healthy – all they really need is easy access to safe space.
 Many homes do not have gardens and in cities these tend to be small.
 Children often can’t get to parks and other open spaces easily whereas the street (or estate space) is right there where they live.

 It brings neighbours of all ages together by providing a sense of common space and shared ownership.
 It can engender a sense of collective responsibility and thereby increase the safety of the neighbourhood.

 These are often across age groups, or with children that go to other schools.
 Playing out also increases contact between children and adults, helping to build up familiarity and trust.

-Parents can get on with housework or looking after other children in the house while allowing children to play outside.
-Children are far more likely to play outside every day if allowed to play near their home, rather than relying on parents to take them somewhere else, like the park.
+Where playing out is safe and a normal part of the community, parents can get on with other things while allowing children to play outside together.
+Children are also far more likely to play outside every day if able to play near their home, rather than relying on parents to take them somewhere else, like the park.